Ghost Lights

 the light falls yellow-gray, like old paper

-against a bedroom wall—
+across the bedroom wall—

 the one you have stared at